WELCOME TO THE NEWS SITE OF EUROPEAN COUNCIL ON TOURISM AND TRADE.

 FOR UP-DATED INFORMATION PLEASE VISIT OUR OFFICIAL SITE HERE:

-The European Council on Tourism and Trade (ECTT) is the world tourism institution with an international non-profit organization with its headquarters in Bucharest.
+The European Council on Tourism and Trade (ECTT) is the world tourism institution organized as an international non-profit organization aiming for tourism development, completion of Agenda 2030 of United Nations, promoting tourism as a tool for peace and global understanding.

 Its members are from 27 European Tourism Organizations , whose role is to market and promote tourism and investment opportunities outside the European Union in general, and to individual countries in particular.